 If you want to sound different, develop your inherent creativity, or break the routine, you need to change the way you’re thinking about the process of improvisation.

 …you can’t just leave it up to chance or rely on the stuff you’re comfortable with, hoping that one day something clicks.

 Music, especially improvised music, has unlimited posibilities.
 It’s not just a set number of scales or techniques or even licks.
 And if you approach every chord or tune the same way you’re taking away this possibility.

 So how do you unlock the creative aspects of improvisation, how do you find the musical potential you know you’re capable of?

-In today’s Premium Lesson we’re going to show you how to break ...
+In today’s Premium Lesson we’re going to show you how to break through ...